-Herding – As mentioned, Rottys were originally bred to be herding dogs and, with the right kind of training, this can be a fun activity for both you and your dog.
+As mentioned, Rotties were originally bred to be herding dogs and, with the right kind of training, this can be a fun activity for both you and your dog.
 Your dog can earn awards for herding ducks, geese, sheep or cows.

-Flyball – This exciting sport combines the canine favorite Fetch with agility type obstacles.
-As a team sport consisting of 4 dogs and their handlers, it is vital that your Rotty be well socialized before participating in this or any other group activity.
+This exciting sport combines the canine favorite Fetch with agility type obstacles.
+As a team sport consisting of 4 dogs and their handlers, it is vital that your Rottie be well socialized before participating in this or any other group activity.

-You can find many news stories about Rottys protecting their family, even to the death from danger.
+You can find many news stories about Rotties protecting their family, even to the death from danger.

-In the wrong hands, however, this courage can be turned into aggression towards other dogs and humans.
+In the wrong hands, however, the courageous Rottweiler temperament can be turned into aggression towards other dogs and humans.

 You can teach your Rottweiler to be an obedient and safe guard dog by using gentle but firm training techniques and by giving him plenty of love and affection.